|Rating:||8.9 / 10|

-Fast forward to mid 2020 and the MSR Thru-Link, again an inline filter, becomes available and I’ve had the opportunity to give it a whorl over the last two months.
+Fast forward to mid 2020 and the MSR Thru-Link, again an inline filter, becomes available and I’ve had the opportunity to give it a whorl over for just on a year now.
 It hasn’t failed to impress!
 The thing you need to know is that this filter was originally developed for the US military and has been in service since 2006.
 Given its military background you would expect it to perform well; and it does.
-It removes bacteria, it removes parasites, and out removes particulates.
+It removes bacteria, it removes parasites, and it removes particulates.
 It doesn’t remove viruses as it is not a purifier.

 First up this is a cigar shaped filter that connects inline to a hydration drinking bladder and is larger and heavier than the well known Saywer Mini but there is a reason for that.
 The inlet and outlet valve of this filter is noticebly larger and this is a big benefit.
 MSR quote the flow rate as being 1.5 litres per minute.
 In using it for a period of two months and the only time I have had to exert energy was when I first installed it and the filter unit needed to be wet which only took a few minutes.